 2. Basic RAG

-2. Practical Case: Build a Legal Q&A Agent
+2. Practical Case: Building a Legal Q&A Agent

-3. Advanced Content: Treat the File System as the Ultimate Context
+3. Advanced Topic: Treating the File System as the Ultimate Context

-4. Advanced Practice: Build an Agent That Can Read Multiple Papers
+4. Advanced Practice: Building an Agent that Can Read Multiple Papers

 1. Core Content